Skye-XD/desktop-icons-ng/widgets/Widget_API.md

 HTML widgets run inside a WebKit WebView and follow standard web security rules.

 The widget platform allows outbound network access according to the active Content Security Policy (CSP).
-In STRICT mode, widgets may initiate HTTPS requests (`connect-src https:`), load local resources, and use modern web APIs.
+In STRICT mode, widgets may initiate HTTPS requests (`connect-src https:`), load local resources from the jailed `ding-widget:` origin, and use modern web APIs.
 The CSP applied to widgets is set by the program and can be adjusted via the CSP profile in enums.js.

 However, Cross-Origin Resource Sharing (CORS) is enforced by WebKit, just like in a normal browser: